bganguly/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 This is the required README.
 All code cells mentioned here are in the IPython notebook located in "advanced-lane-finding.ipynb".
 For brevity, i will just refer to the IPython notebook as simply 'notebook'.
-Where needed cells have embedded images in them, and i will skip mentioning that repeatedly in the discussion of rubric points below.
+Where needed, cells have embedded images in them, and i will skip mentioning that repeatedly in the discussion of rubric points below.
 ###Camera Calibration

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the code cell 2 and 3 of the  notebook.

 In code cell 2 - I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 In code cell 3 - I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()`.